MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/logicapps.md

     :::image type="content" source="images/logic-apps/enable-from-selected-ip-addresses-option.png" alt-text="Screenshot of the option to enable access from selected IP addresses." lightbox="images/logic-apps/enable-from-selected-ip-addresses-option.png":::

-1. In the **Azure Logic Apps** list of [managed connectors outbound IP addresses](/connectors/common/outbound-ip-addresses#azure-logic-apps), copy the **Outbound IP addresses** associated with the region of your Logic App connector.
+1. In the **Azure Logic Apps** list of [managed connectors outbound IP addresses](/connectors/common/outbound-ip-addresses#azure-logic-apps), copy the **Outbound IP addresses** associated with the region of your logic app.
 1. Add each of the previously copied **Outbound IP addresses** to the **Firewall** allowlist.

     :::image type="content" source="images/logic-apps/firewall-allowlist.png" alt-text="Screenshot of the firewall allowlist." lightbox="images/logic-apps/firewall-allowlist.png":::